AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/remove-filters-views-groupings.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>View permissions with access to share to the filter, view, or grouping you want to remove</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>View permissions with access to share to the filter, view, or grouping you want to remove</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>